nik-holo/twitter-wall/README.md

 ### In case of problems:

-If something "red" is happening in console, try this is console:
+If something "red" is happening in console, run this to clear the queue or un-ban all banned users:
 ```
 localStorage.removeItem('tweetsJSON')
 ```
-and
 ```
 localStorage.removeItem('bannedUsers')
 ```